seap-udea/jSpice/README.md

 # jSpice
-SPICE enabled javascript library for high precision astronomical calculations in the Web
+SPICE-enabled javascript library for high precision astronomical calculations in the Web

 Presentation
 ------------

-**jSpice** is a SPICE-enabled.
+**jSpice** is a ``javascript+Pyhton`` library intended to provide an efficient set of tools to calculate high precision astronomical ephemeris for interactive websites.

+Although many interactive astronomical websites include their own code to calculate ephemeris or use third-party libraries, most of them rely on algorithms with limited precision and functionality.

 Getting a copy
 --------------